DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
-Now, `changeToolbarFilterValue` is available in any plugin that is used with `ToolbarFilterState`.
-In our scenario, we may get it using [TemplateConnector](../../../core/docs/reference/template-connector.md) in the `ToolbarFilter` plugin.
-The following code snippet shows how to get the `changeToolbarFilterValue` action and use it as the `Select.onChange` event handler.
+The `changeToolbarFilterValue` action is available in any plugin used with the `ToolbarFilterState`.
+We can use the [TemplateConnector](../../../core/docs/reference/template-connector.md) to access the action from the `ToolbarFilter`.
+In the following code, this action is used in the `Select.onChange` event handler.

 *toolbar-filter.js:*
 ```jsx